-BBRE Premium is a membership focused on hacking web applications and bug bounty.
+BBRE Premium is an archive of articles about hacking web applications and bug bounty.

-Become a member and every two weeks you will receive emails with hacking tips, tool tutorials, case studies or career advice.
-If that’s not enough for you, you will instantly get access to the archive with over 400 articles.
+They contain hacking tips, tool tutorials, case studies or career advice.
+You will instantly get access to the archive with over 500 articles.

 Maybe it’s stupid but as a pentester, finding bugs that others miss was my motivation to continuously learn new stuff.
 In bug bounty, with so much competition, we don’t even have a choice but we have to stand out from others.